drj11/drj11.github.io/harbison-and-steele.md

 Harbison and Steele's «C A Reference Manual».
 The book is a classic and has been revised many times.
-In this case I'm reviewing the fifth edition, published in 2002 (mostly because that's what was available in The University of Sheffield library).
+In this case I'm reviewing the fifth edition, published in 2002 (this appears to be the most recent edition, but it is also whatmostly because that's what was available The University of Sheffield library stocks).

 Because this review is bound to say lots of negative and nitpicky things